-- They are both uniquely large retailers in their markets.
+- Both are uniquely large retailers in their markets.
 The furniture mart is the largest furniture retailer in the USA.
 Borsheims claims to be one of the largest, independent jewelry stores in the USA.
-And both are massive in Omaha.
+And both are massive for Omaha.

 However, other differences jump out pretty quickly.